bg-write/koopa-vgm/content/case-study.md

 ```

 **Phase 2: Discovery (Popular VGM)**
-I then searched for popular video game music to find what's actually popular, focusing on Spotify and then YouTube:
+I then searched for popular VGM to find what's actually popular, focusing on Spotify and then YouTube:

 ```python
 def discover_popular_vgm():